 Storage reliability over a long period represents a major challenge.
 This solution must demonstrate that it is an effective way of tackling climate change (adequate CO2 retention time) and that it does not cause any local environmental damage.
 Only those sites that present all the safety guarantees will be selected.
 To do so requires reliable tools to model the future of the CO2 stored, as well as powerful management and surveillance tools that will detect any CO2 that might be leaking so that corrective measures can be put in place.

-CO2 could be converted for use as a raw material in different industries (chemicals, agrifoods, etc.) or for enhanced oil and gas recovery.
-Chemical and biological conversion processes are currently still at the laboratory or pilot stage.
+CO2 can be converted for use as a raw material in different industries (chemicals, agrifoods, etc.) or for enhanced oil and gas recovery.
+It can be converted using chemical and biological processes but the majority of processes under consideration remain at the laboratory or pilot stage.
 Their profitability and environmental footprint still have to be validated, taking into account a number of criteria: the value of the CO2 market, the volume of CO2 that can be treated, the concentration and purity of CO2, the possibility of using non-greenhouse gas-emitting and low-cost energy to transform CO2, the proximity of CO2 emitting sites and potential conversion sites, life cycle analyses of the converted products, etc.

 Chemical and biological conversion processes are currently still at the laboratory or pilot stage.